chef/chef/docs/dev/how_to/building_and_installing.md

 	- A gem built from this repository and installed into your own Ruby installation
 	- A system native package containing its own Ruby built using our Omnibus packaging system

-**NOTE:** As an end user, please download the [Chef Infra package](https://downloads.chef.io/chef) for managing systems or [Chef Workstation package](https://downloads.chef.io/chef-workstation) for authoring Chef cookbooks and administering your Chef infrastructure.
+**NOTE:** As an end user, please download the [Chef Infra package](https://downloads.chef.io/chef) for managing systems, or the [Chef Workstation package](https://downloads.chef.io/chef-workstation) for authoring Chef cookbooks and administering your Chef infrastructure.

-We do not recommend end users install Chef from gems or build from source.
+We do not recommend for end users to install Chef from gems or build from source.
 The following instructions apply only to those developing the Chef Infra client.

 ## Building the Gem